apreck-cuda/IoT-Case/README.md

  ![](/images/Network.PNG)

  ## Arduino PLC
  Is used to send and receive the Modbus commands.
 It includes the Network shield and MotorShield to control the turbine and turbine lights.
+The Code is included in "ModbusSlaveUno.ino"
  ![](/images/MotorShild.PNG)

 ## Light Controls
 The light is controlled by the (HMI) HomeAssistant.
 The commands are send via MQTT to the NodeMCU.
-The status of VPN or Access Rule for remote control are queried from the Firewall via API "###API Calls for Light Control"
+The status of VPN or Access Rule for remote control are queried from the Firewall via API "###API Calls for Light Control" from Homeassitent --> configuration.yaml.
+The Ardurino code for NodeMCU is availible in "LEDStips V1-ino"
  ![](/images/NodeMCU.PNG)

 For any question please contact iot_cgf_team@barracuda.com